geotools/geotools/docs/user/library/metadata/text.rst

   As noted above Java ResourceBundle is responsible for loading the correct property file for the requested String.

-* SimpleInternationalString
+* ``SimpleInternationalString``

   This is used when you need to quickly get back to work.
-You can replace the default english text with a real translator when a volunteer shows interest.
+You can replace the default English text with a translated string when a volunteer shows interest.

   .. literalinclude:: /../src/main/java/org/geotools/metadata/MetadataExamples.java